 Sometimes our dogs become so excited that they practically bubble over with happiness.
 An excited pup may not know how to contain themselves, leading to full-body trembling and wiggling.

 This is common canine behavior when owners first come home when they interact with other dogs or participate in other activities that bring them joy.
-If your pup is shaking any time they are overwhelmed with happiness, this is typically nothing to be concerned about.
+If your pup is shaking when they are overwhelmed with happiness, this is typically nothing to be concerned about.

 Shaking is a common sign of pain in our canine companions.
 Body tremors or muscle tremors can be your dog’s way of telling you they are uncomfortable, ranging from chronic illness pain to sudden injuries.
-Not only do dogs shiver when they are in pain, but they tend to display other changes in behavior as well.
+Not only do dogs shiver when they are in pain, but they also tend to display other changes in behavior.

 A dog in pain may shake, appear tense, act lethargic, shy away from their food, or even cry out when touched.
 If you think their shaking or shivering is due to pain, it’s time to contact your veterinarian.